 - play dates

-Perhaps, though, you want to take a break without completely pulling away from your studies.
+Perhaps you feel like it’s time for a break, but you don’t want to completely pull away from your studies.
 Maybe you need a change of approach and scenery more than a break from learning.
 If that’s the case, a field trip is the ideal school break activity!

 Make a Field Trip Wishlist